kpb/jenkins-master/README.md

 An [Ubuntu 16.04][1] [Vagrant][2] box that installs and configures a [Jenkins2][3] server, bypassing the web gui configuration and installing plugins automatically.
-The base box is from the [Bento project][5].
+The base box is from the excellent [Bento project][7].

 The Jenkins box is provisioned using [Ansible][4], and was mostly a way for me to play around with various Ansible features and best practices.